friedue/AlleleSpecific/README.md

 AlleleSpecific
 ==============

-pipeline for allele-specific mapping of short reads
+sharing our notes for a pipeline for allele-specific mapping of short reads

 _Authors: B. Hummel & F. Dündar_